• Skip to main content

 When my son was really struggling, I trained myself to ask a different question.
 Not "what did I do wrong" or "is he getting worse" — but "what's the load right now that I'm not seeing?"
 Is he getting sick?
 Did something happen at school that he doesn't have words for yet?
 Did a routine shift that seemed minor to me but registered as significant to his nervous system?

-I ask the same questions now when a my dog or a client's dog has a hard session.
+I ask the same questions now when a my dog or a client's dog has a hard day.
 Was there a vet visit this week?
 A new baby in the house?
 A shift in the guardian's schedule?
 Did the dog sleep badly because the neighbours had people over and there was noise until midnight?

 These things count.
 They're not excuses — they're explanations.
 And when you have an explanation, you can respond with curiosity instead of frustration.

-Rei, my Korean Village Dog, is generally the more settled dog, he's people-oriented, soft, very attuned to human connection.
+Rei, my Korean Village Dog, is generally the more settled dog, he's people-oriented and very attuned to human connection.
 But even he has days where his on-leash reactivity flares in a way that feels like we've stepped back in time to his first weeks with me.
 On those days, I don't push.
 I don't increase the difficulty.
 I cut the walk short, I drop all expectations, and I spend the time giving him things that feel safe and easy.
 The next day, almost always, he's back.

 If progress isn't linear then the way we respond to setbacks has to shift too.
 A few things that have helped me, in both worlds: